Last updated October 6th, 2016

-- Q4 2016 — Python and Ruby will be transitioned to new interface; progress will be affected
+- Summer 2017 — Python and Ruby will be transitioned to new interface; progress will be affected

-- Q4 2016 — Learn Ruby on Rails new course release
+- Summer 2017 — Learn Ruby on Rails new course release

-- Q4 2016 — PHP and Make an Interactive Website course sunsetting
+- Summer 2017 — PHP and Make an Interactive Website course sunsetting

 We’re really excited to upgrade these courses.
 It’s another major step for us in making sure our content is relevant and up-to-date.
 If you started the above courses in the past, we hope the new versions might give you the chance to refresh your skills, upgrade them, or learn something new.
 As usual, we welcome your feedback and wish you the best of luck on your learning journey.